calvinhp/salt-orchestation-demo/slides.rst

      See the License for the specific language governing permissions and limitations under the License.

-:title: Open Source Deployment Automation and Orchestration with SaltStack
+:title: Deployment Automation and Orchestration with SaltStack
-:event: Pythology March 2017
+:event: IndyPy Python Web Conf 2019
 :author: Calvin Hendryx-Parker
 :pygments: tango
 :css: custom.css